I'm gonna have to New York GOP congressional candidate embraces limbaugh despite recent controversy.

 Hi.

-My husband asked me what I wanted to do, and I said I want to go to Jeff City, and I want to see Rush, and I want to have my picture taken with him.
+My husband asked me what I wanted to do, and I said, I want to go to Jeff City, and I want to see Rush, and I want to have my picture taken with him.

 So that's what we did.

-So you went to State Capitol.
+On your birthday, so you went to State Capitol.

 They did.

-I live in Columbia.
+I lived in Columbia.

-Well, you know, I I don't know.
+Well, you know, I don't know.

-Okay, I didn't notice.
+I didn't notice that.

-I think I read that they they put it they sent me a picture of it.
+I think I read that they put it.

-Well, that's for your birthday, that's what you wanted to do.
+Well, that's for your birthday.

 That's what I wanted to do.